Insights Library

 Choose a pace you can keep on your worst weekday.

-• Hold at around 5 when recall quality is decent but effort is high.
+• Hold near 5 when retrieval is stable but essay load is high.

 • Reduce when errors spike or review debt grows.